EISLAB2021/Systematic_Acoustic_Monitoring_for_Floating_Debris/README.md

 | Maximum cable length, 100/10BaseT | 152 m |
 | Maximum cable length, Patton extender | 1220 m with local power |

-ARIS and DIDSON data are stored in sonar-specific beam/range formats before being remapped into image-like frames.
+ARIS and DIDSON data are stored in sonar-specific beam/range formats before being remapped into image-like frames for visualization and downstream processing.
+In particular, ARIS recordings are typically stored in proprietary .aris formats, while DIDSON data are commonly stored in .ddf (DIDSON Data File) formats.
+Both formats preserve the original acoustic beam and range information acquired by the forward-looking sonar system.
 For this reason, the repository includes ARIS parsing utilities under `src/debris_flow/aris/`, adapted from `pyARIS`, to support reading and projecting sonar data during preprocessing.

 ## Repository Layout